rdkcentral/rdk-halif-device_settings/docs/pages/halSpec.md

 ## Process Model

-dsMgr process takes care of Initializing Device Settings HAL component.
-At any point of time a single instance of dsMgr process exists to respond to any device settings related functionality to the application.
+DS Manager process takes care of Initializing Device Settings HAL component.
+At any point of time a single instance of DS Manager process exists to respond to any device settings related functionality to the application.
 The interface implementation should not manipulate any process-wide state, such as the current directory, locale, etc. Doing so could have unintended consequences for other threads within the process group.

 ## Memory Model

-dsMgr service is responsible to pass message buffer and free it.
+DS Manager service is responsible to pass message buffer and free it.

 ## Power Management Requirements

-power manager is responsible for communicating with dsMgr to shut down/ startup the modules and peripherals as per the requirement.
+power manager is responsible for communicating with DS Manager to shut down/ startup the modules and peripherals as per the requirement.

 ## Asynchronous Notification Model